A huge congratulations to Simon Gourley from Domaine Thomson, Central Otago for becoming the Young Horticulturist of the

 Several weeks were also spent working on the AGMARDT Market Innovation Project.
 Contestants had to submit a business

-plan for a new product they would like to develop and launch, then were later quizzed by a panel of judges on its
+plan for a new product they would like to develop and launch, then were quizzed by a panel of judges on its viability.

-“Without a doubt, it is a very tough competition,” says Nicky Grandorge, National Co-ordinator for Young Viticulturist
+“Without a doubt, it is a very tough competition,” says Nicky Grandorge, Leadership & Communities Manager for NZ Winegrowers and National Co-ordinator for Young Viticulturist of the Year.
+“Simon has worked

-of the Year.
-“Annabel has worked extremely hard and the wine industry is incredibly proud of her winning this
+extremely hard and is a very talented young viticulturist.
+The wine industry is incredibly proud of him winning this

-Annabel is the seventh Young Vit to win the Young Horticulturist of the Year competition in the fourteen years it has
+Simon is the eighth Young Vit to win the Young Horticulturist of the Year competition in the fifteen years it has been

 running.
 In fact, it has now been won two consecutive years by Young Vits, both coming from Central Otago.
 Annabel Bulk

 from Felton Road was last year’s winner.
 “It is exciting to know the New Zealand wine industry has such strong leaders